sam-goodwin/punchcard/README.md

 })
 ```

-Which automatically (and safely) renders the following low-level Query Expression:
+Which automatically (and safely) renders the following low-level expression:
 ```js
 {
   KeyConditionExpression: '#0 = :0 AND #1 > :1',